barbeque/leako/README.md

 | Roller Controller | Partial | Tested with _Slither_ only; my controller is not working properly, even on a real ColecoVision |
 | Expansion Module #2 (steering controller) | Partial | Tested with _Turbo_ only; my controller is not working properly, even on a real ColecoVision |

-The latter two will be re-investigated as the controllers are tested, and hopefully this table will be updated with some better news.
+The latter two will be re-investigated as the controllers are tested, and hopefully this table will be updated with some better news in the future.

 Please note:
  * The Leako board does not have a ColecoVision expansion connector, so it cannot work with any Expansion Modules, including the ADAM.